 Section 7 of the Endangered Species Act (ESA) requires federal agencies to ensure that their actions are not likely to jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of the critical habitat of such species.
-Seven federally listed species (three plant species, three wildlife species, and one fish species) are known to occur in the Wallowa Falls Project vicinity (Table 25).
+Seven federally listed species (three plant species, three wildlife species, and one fish species) are known to occur in the Wallowa Falls Project vicinity (Table 27).
 There is also critical habitat for bull trout in the Project bypassed reach (East Fork Wallowa River and nearby West Fork Wallowa River.
-An analysis of Project impacts on threatened and endangered species is presented in section 3.3.5, Threatened and Endangered Species, and in the Biological Assessment (PacifiCorp, 2014) filed with the Commission under separate cover.
+An analysis of Project impacts on threatened and endangered species is presented in section 3.3.5, Threatened and Endangered Species, and in the Biological Assessment (BA)(PacifiCorp, 2014) filed with the Commission in February, 2014.
+PacifiCorp plans to file a revised BA with the Commission that incorporates the modifications to the proposed Project in the spring of 2015.
 Proposed protection and enhancement measures are in section 2.2.

-The BA, concludes that the proposed Project will have no effect on the three listed plant and three listed wildlife species.
-Regarding listed bull trout, the BA concludes that the proposed action will result in more than negligible probability of "take" of juvenile and adult bull trout, and therefore a finding of may affect, likely to adversely affect for the species as defined in A Framework to Assist in Making Endangered Species Act Determinations of Effect for Individual or Grouped Actions at the Bull Trout Subpopulation Watershed Scale (USFWS 1998a).
+The BA, filed in 2014, concludes that the proposed Project will have no effect on the three listed plant and three listed wildlife species.
+Regarding listed bull trout, the 2014 BA concludes that the proposed action will result in more than negligible probability of "take" of juvenile and adult bull trout, and therefore a finding of may affect, likely to adversely affect for the species as defined in A Framework to Assist in Making Endangered Species Act Determinations of Effect for Individual or Grouped Actions at the Bull Trout Subpopulation Watershed Scale (USFWS 1998a).
+PacifiCorp does not anticipate any of these findings to change in the revised BA addressing modifications to the proposed Project.